Md-Siam-Mia-Man/ViveStream-Revived/README.md

 ### Recommended Method (Installer)

 1. Go to the [**Releases**](https://github.com/Md-Siam-Mia-Man/ViveStream-Revived/releases) page.
-2. Download the latest `ViveStream-Installer-vX.X.X.exe` file.
+2. Download the appropriate installer:
+    - For Windows: `ViveStream-Setup-vX.X.X.exe`
+    - For Linux: `ViveStream-X.X.X.AppImage`
 3. Run the installer.
 It will handle everything for you.

 ### For Developers